python/cpython/Doc/library/__main__.rst

 Idiomatic Usage
 ^^^^^^^^^^^^^^^

-Some modules contain code which is intended for script use only, like parsing command-line arguments or fetching data from standard input.
+Some modules contain code that is intended for script use only, like parsing command-line arguments or fetching data from standard input.
 When a module like this were to be imported from a different module, for example to unit test it, the script code would unintentionally execute as well.